-If you’re convinced that laying down your roots in the principality is the right choice for you, then the next step is to figure out how you’re going to apply for residency.
+If you’re convinced that establishing your presence in the principality is the ideal decision for you, the subsequent step is to determine how you can obtain Active Residency in Andorra and become a permanent resident.

 That’s where we can help.
-Here’s everything you need to know before applying for an active residency permit and making the move to Andorra.
+Here’s everything you need to know before applying for an active residence permit and making the move to Andorra.

-Active vs Passive: Which Residence Permit Is Suitable for You?
+Passive vs Active Residence in Andorra: Which One Is Suitable for You?

-Residency programs in Andorra are geared towards two types of individuals — those who want a permanent home setup, and those who are keen on a temporary stay within the borders of Andorra.
+Residency programs in Andorra are geared towards two types of individuals—those who want a permanent home setup, and those who are keen on a temporary stay within Andorra’s borders.

-If you’re someone who wants to live and work in Andorra long-term, active residency is the right option for you.
-Unlike passive residents, those who seek active residency are expected to live and work full-time in Andorra — they’ll be seen as active members of the community.
-By applying for active residency, you are acknowledging that the country will be your primary place of residence; you’ll work here, play here, and live here.
+If you’re someone who wants to live and work here long-term, active residency in Andorra is the right option for you.
+Unlike passive residents, active residents are expected to work and live in Andorra full-time.
+As such, they will be seen as active members of the community.
+By applying for active residency in Andorra, you are acknowledging that the country will be your primary place of residence.
+You’ll work here, play here and live here.
 Think of it as your home base.

-If you’re wondering whether you need to stay here for 365 days a year in order to qualify as an active resident, you’ll be happy to know that that’s not the case.
-Unlike the 90 day permit allotted to passive residents, active residents are required to spend 183 days per year within the country.
+If you’re wondering whether you need to stay here for 365 days a year in order to qualify, you’ll be happy to know that that’s not the case.
+Although more than the 90-day requirement for passive residents, active residents are only expected to spend 183 days per year within the country.